morphisjustfun/NASA_CHALLENGE_UTILS/README.md

  - The app follows the rules of UX and UI design.
  - The app shows recommendations to prevent the Covid 19 depending on the user's risk scale.
  - The app pretends to be translated to quechua, aymara (the languages with the most speakers in the country) and English (a global language for tourists).
- - The use of React Native allows us to be compatible in Android and iOS.
+ - The use of React Native allows us to be compatible with major mobile platforms such as Android and iOS.
  - In the future the app can be replicated in other countries.

 ## Main Resources